 What are the most spectacular roads in England?

 Winston Churchill Avenue is one of the busiest roads in the British overseas territory of Gibraltar.
-The avenue cuts directly across the runway of the Gibraltar airport.
-If having to be cautious of other drivers wasn't enough, on Gibraltar's Winston Churchill Avenue you have to watch out for planes too.
+The avenue cuts directly across the runway of Gibraltar Airport.
+If having to be cautious of other drivers wasn't enough, on Gibraltar's Winston Churchill Avenue, you have to watch out for planes too.

-Cow Green is a reservoir at an elevation of 510m (1,673ft) above the sea level, located on the county border between Cumbria and County Durham, in England.
+Cow Green is a reservoir at an elevation of 510m (1,673ft) above sea level, located on the county border between Cumbria and County Durham, in England.

-Whinlatter Pass is a mountain pass at an elevation of 337m (1,105ft) above the sea level located in Cumbria, England.
+Whinlatter Pass is a mountain pass at an elevation of 337m (1,105ft) above sea level located in Cumbria, England.

 Zig Zag Road is a paved (pristine and smooth) drive winding its way up North Downs in Surrey county, in the South East of England.
+It has been dubbed as England's Most Twisty and Curved Road.

 Darwin Road is a gravel road located in the Falkland Islands (Islas Malvinas), an archipelago in the South Atlantic Ocean on the Patagonian Shelf.

-Cam High Road is a narrow mountain road located in North Yorkshire, in England.
-It's one of the highest roads of the country.
+Harthope Moss is a mountain pass at an elevation of 628 m (2,060 ft) above sea level, located in County Durham, in England.
+It's one of the highest roads in the country.

 The best beautiful driving routes in England, from journeys in Yorkshire to the Isle of Wight.